Kevin McLaughlin is the producer and director of Riot. He is also the film's writer and editor.

 His credits include everything from elementary school science programs to America’s Most Wanted and The Uncle Floyd Show.
 He continues to be involved in a wide variety of productions throughout New York and New Jersey.
+McLaughlin has most recently been an editor on the long-running CBS TV programs 48 Hours and CBS This Morning.
 Kevin has been a department head on several landmark independent features, and is currently involved in developing several more.
 Kevin recently served as Head Writer and Supervising Producer on Where Health Works, a 3-part series created for PBS TV, and is now acting as Post-Production Supervisor on the TV series Big Dogs.

 An accomplished editor, Kevin has written, produced, and directed over 400 programs, including 2 winners of the Gold Award from the International Television Association, and a Silver Medal winner at Chicago’s INTERCOM competition.
 He is the author of the feature screenplays Dreaming Out Loud, The Finger, Pinch Me!
 And Brothers in the Ashes.
 The Pinch Me! script was honored as a winner of the Long Island Film Festival Screenplay Competition.